File: Shelving her career to found her leather goods brand

 Our background: the origins of the two Robins

-Robin Hureau, law student converted into craftsman
+Robin Hureau, law student turned craftsman

 Geoffrey in his Husbands costume.